softwaremill/sttp-openai/README.md

 #### Create completion with streaming:

 To enable streaming support for the Chat Completion API using server-sent events, you must include the appropriate dependency for your chosen streaming library.
-We provide support for the following libraries: _Fs2_, _ZIO_, _Pekko Streams_
+We provide support for the following libraries: _Fs2_, _ZIO_, _Akka / Pekko Streams_

 For example, to use `Fs2` add the following import: